yeahglo/osticket-prereqs/README.md

 **Step 11: Install HeidiSQL**
 - Download and open Heidi SQL
-- Username will be "root", Password will be "Password1" _(Note: Never do this in actual production.)_
+- Username will be "root", the password will be "Password1" _(Note: Never do this in actual production.)_
 - Create a new session connection
 - Open a connection and right click to create a database called "osTicket"